mickaelperrin/docker-magic-sync/README.md

 Magic sync for docker
 =====================

-> UPDATE: 2018-08-05
-> The test case seems to be a crash test.
-Sync performs well but crashes under heavy file generation.
-Currently, I have hooked composer related commands to stop / start the
-> unison process in the container.
-> UPDATE: 2018-06-14
-> Did some new tests by reverting D4M to version 17.09.1-ce-mac42 which is given to have the best inotify support.
-> Sync from container to host works.
-> But still no files synced from host to container.

-> WARNING
-> This is currently a proof of concept.
-> An issue with OSXFS prevents `inotify events` to get triggered in a mounted volume if the number of files is high.
-This prevents this to run as soon as the number of files to synced exceed a rather very low limit.
-> While waiting that Docker fixes the issue with OSXFS, you could check [`docker-sync`](https://github.com/EugenMayer/docker-sync) where this concept has been succesfully deployed.

-## How to see the inotify bug

-1. Run `docker exec -it magicsync_magic-sync_1 bash -c 'inotifywatch /src.magic/example/src/.gitignore'`
-2. Edit on the host the .gitignore file in example/src
-3. Kill the inotifywatch process.
-You got "No events occured"
-4. Run `docker exec -it magicsync_magic-sync_1 bash -c 'inotifywatch /src.magic/example/src/.gitignore'`
-5. Run `docker exec -it magicsync_magic-sync_1 bash -c 'echo "##test" >> /src.magic/example/src/.gitignore'`
-6. Kill the inotifywatch process.
-You got "9      2       1       1            2              3     /src.magic/example/src/.gitignore"

 ## Description

 Magic sync for docker is a simple tool that watches local directory trees and syncs in real time the modification in a